preemptive/r8-docs/README.md

 ### Who We Are

-[PreEmptive Solutions](https://www.preemptive.com) is the developer of [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview), which provides powerful obfuscation and shielding for Android applications and libraries.
+[PreEmptive Solutions](https://www.preemptive.com) is the developer of [PreEmptive Protection&trade; - DashO&trade;](https://www.preemptive.com/products/dasho/overview), which provides powerful obfuscation and shielding for Android applications and libraries.

 <a name="enabling"></a>
 ## Enabling R8